-(c) This AD applies to Turbomeca Arriel 1B engines fitted with 2nd stage turbine modification TU 148, and Arriel 1D, 1D1 and 1S1 engines.
-Arriel 1B engines are installed on but not limited to Eurocopter France AS-350B and AS-350A “Ecureuil” helicopters; 1D engines are installed on but not limited to Eurocopter France AS-350B1 “Ecureuil” helicopters; 1D1 engines are installed on but not limited to Eurocopter France AS-350B2 “Ecureuil” helicopters; and Arriel 1S1 engines are installed on but not limited to Sikorsky Aircraft S-76A and S-76C helicopters.
+(c) This AD applies to Turbomeca Arriel 1B engines fitted with 2nd stage turbine modification TU 148, and Arriel 1D, 1D1, and 1S1 engines.
+Arriel 1B engines are installed on, but not limited to, Eurocopter France AS-350B and AS-350A “Ecureuil” helicopters.
+Arriel 1D engines are installed on, but not limited to, Eurocopter France AS-350B1 “Ecureuil” helicopters.
+Arriel 1D1 engines are installed on, but not limited to, Eurocopter France AS-350B2 “Ecureuil” helicopters.
+Arriel 1S1 engines are installed on, but not limited to, Sikorsky Aircraft S-76A and S-76C helicopters.

 Initial Relative Position Check of 2nd Stage Turbine Blades

-(f) Do an initial relative position check of the 2nd stage turbine blades using the Turbomeca service bulletins (SBs) specified in the following Table 1 before reaching any of the intervals specified in Table 1 or within 50 hours time-in-service after the effective date of this AD, whichever occurs later.
+(f) Do an initial relative position check of the 2nd stage turbine blades using the Turbomeca mandatory alert service bulletins (ASBs) specified in the following Table 1.
+Do the check before reaching any of the intervals specified in Table 1 or within 50 hours time-in-service after the effective date of this AD, whichever occurs later.

 |Arriel 1S1||Within 1,200 hours TSN or TSO or 3,500 hours CSN or CSO, whichever occurs earlier||Within 150 hours TSLRPC||A292 72 0810, dated March 24, 2004.|